Colin Campbell (ice hockey, born 1953): Playing career

 Campbell spent his junior career with the Peterborough Petes of the Ontario Hockey Association (later the Ontario Hockey League).
 He was taken in the second round of the 1973 NHL Amateur Draft, 27th overall by the Pittsburgh Penguins, and also in the first round of the 1973 WHA Amateur Draft, 5th overall, by the Vancouver Blazers.
 After one season with the Blazers, Campbell signed on with Pittsburgh.

 Campbell went on to play for the Penguins, Edmonton Oilers, Vancouver Canucks, and Detroit Red Wings.
-A scrappy, physical defender, Campbell scored just 25 goals in 11 NHL seasons while accumulating almost 1300 penalty minutes.
-However, he had a knack for scoring key goals in the playoffs, scoring the series-clinching goal in Pittsburgh's first-round win over the St. Louis Blues in 1975, and posting a two-goal game for the Canucks in a win against the Los Angeles Kings en route to the Stanley Cup Finals in 1982 (he scored just 1 goal in two full regular seasons for the Canucks).
+A scrappy, physical defender, Campbell scored just 25 goals in 11 NHL seasons while accumulating almost 1,300 penalty minutes.

 In his 11-year NHL career, Campbell appeared in 636 NHL games, posting 25 goals and 103 assists for 128 points, along with 1292 penalty minutes.
 He also played 78 games in the WHA, recording 3 goals and 23 points along with 191 PIM.